Cross-Cultural College(CCC)

 images

-Professor Norie Yazu, Chief Academic Director, Cross-Cultural College, Kwansei Gakuin University
+Professor Norie Yazu, Rector & Chief Academic Director of Cross-Cultural College, Kwansei Gakuin University

 PRACTICAL EXPERIENCE WILL NURTURE THE ABILITY TO ACT GLOBALLY